-The Judicial Division is proud to announce our participation in a “21-Day Racial Equity Habit-Building Challenge ©,” and we invite Division members to join us.
-The 21-Day Challenge concept was conceived several years ago by diversity expert Eddie Moore, Jr. to advance deeper understandings of the intersections of race, power, privilege, supremacy and oppression.
+The Judicial Division is proud to announce our 21-Day Racial Equity Habit Building Challenge ©.
+The Challenge invites members to complete a syllabus of short, daily assignments (typically taking 15-30 minutes), that include readings, videos, and more.
+The 21-Day Challenge concept was conceived several years ago by Eddie Moore, Jr. to advance deeper understandings of the intersections of race, power, privilege, supremacy and oppression.
 We are grateful to him for publicly sharing and encouraging others to use this concept as an educational tool.

 21-Day Racial Equity Habit-Building Challenge is the registered copyright of America & Moore, LLC.
 2014.